feihong/pyro-paddlers/pages/index.md

 ## The Race

 The Chicago International Dragon Boat Festival will be held on July 28 ([add to calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=M3JsMmw5aGN0aDM2bmpxaTE2Ymg4MnJpc2EgZzA4OWRycjdnMzVxcXYyb2pqb20xaWlma29AZw&tmsrc=g089drr7g35qqv2ojjom1iifko%40group.calendar.google.com)) at Busse Woods in Schaumburg/Elk Grove ([Directions](race-directions)).
 Prepare to arrive by 7:30 am and stay until 5 pm.
 Consult the [Race Guide](race-guide) for details.

+## What is Dragon Boat?

+A dragon boat is essentially a giant canoe that seats 20 paddlers.
+To learn more, please visit [our getting started guide](getting-started).